 Although Congress Square Park sits in the heart of Portland’s arts district, until recently the place was unremarkable and desolate.
 It had fallen into disrepair, was noticed by nearly no one, and the city was proposing to sell part of the site for private development.
-But an energized grassroots campaign, orchestrated by the Friends of Congress Square Park, spurred newfound attention and appreciation for the park, which ultimately led to its preservation.
+But an energized grassroots campaign, orchestrated by the Friends of Congress Square Park and PPS, spurred newfound attention and appreciation for the park, which ultimately led to its preservation.
 While the Friends’ campaign reversed municipal plans and raised awareness of community-driven public space in general, Congress Square Park still lacked necessary resources beyond a dedicated group of volunteers.

 Today, thanks to these efforts, the City of Portland and Friends of Congress Square Park are pursuing a new design for the park, its adjacent public spaces and a more pedestrian-friendly intersection.
 They aim to spread the life and energy of Congress Square Park, and the spirit of Placemaking, throughout the neighborhood to create a more dynamic downtown hub.